photoprism/photoprism-docs/docs/known-issues.md

 ```

 It can also be helpful to manually check for inconsistent assignments and fix them in the user interface.
+Alternatively, you can use the `photoprism faces reset` command for a clean start if you haven't invested much time in assigning faces yet.

 *Advanced users affected by this are welcome to [privately provide us](https://photoprism.app/contact) with a SQL dump of their subjects, faces, and markers database tables for debugging.
 Thank you very much!*